 At each of our six elementary schools, a Gifted & Talented coordinator offers comprehensive, individualized opportunities for our high-achieving students in kindergarten through sixth-grade.
 This gives Hopkins' gifted students the opportunity to discover and nurture their potential in an environment that is both challenging and supportive.

 Hopkins Gifted & Talented Services, in conjunction with other academic departments and classroom teachers, strives to meet the needs of its most capable students through a variety of services (read more about our levels of services).
 Gifted & Talented Services are provided to students in both the traditional classroom and in the "pull-out" Gifted & Talented classroom.

 All teachers provide rigorous, challenging curriculum for each student.
 Classroom teachers are the first line in providing differentiated curriculum and opportunities for all students to grow at their own levels.
 The Gifted & Talented Services coordinators support classroom teachers by providing additional experiences and/or curriculum for students showing high potential and need for additional challenge.

-The Gifted & Talented Services staff works in partnership with classroom teachers and oversees support staff to provide enriched Reading and Math activities designed to meet the needs of students who are reading and comprehending significantly above grade level.
+The Gifted & Talented Services staff works in partnership with classroom teachers and oversees support staff to provide Enriched Literacy and Math activities designed to meet the needs of students who are reading and comprehending significantly above grade level.

 Gifted & Talented Services at the Elementary Schools

 - Kindergarten: Students begin to receive service in January.
 Some lessons may be taught to the whole group and some taught to small groups on a pullout basis.
 Service is approximately 30 - 45 minutes per week using the PETS (Primary Education Thinking Skills) curriculum, which teaches both convergent and divergent thinking skills.